Skip to main content

 What causes chronic pain?

 Pain is a symptom, not a diagnosis.
-And chronic pain is a complex symptom.
-Besides what’s going on in your body, your mental health and social situation also affect your experience of pain.
+Its causes will vary based on what’s going on in your body.
+Chronic pain is also a complex symptom.
+Besides the physical condition that may be producing pain, your mental health and social situation also affect your experience of pain.
 The amount of physical damage doesn’t always predict the level of pain or degree of limitation that you feel.

 There are several categories of chronic pain: